PaulAdutwum/dcs_Chat_Bot/README.md

 ## Features

-- 💬 **Interactive Chat Interface** - Engage in natural conversation with the DCS assistant
+- 💬 **Interactive Chat Interface** - Engage in conversation with the DCS assistant
-- 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 🎓 **Program Information** - Access details about the DCS major, courses, and career paths
 - 👨‍🏫 **Faculty Contact** - Connect with professors directly through the chatbot
 - 📊 **Interest Tracking** - Personalizes responses based on user interests